 Sign Language Interpretation

-“If you require a sign language, oral, or cued-speech interpreter or Realtime captioning for a museum event, contact NMAI Group Reservations at 202-633-6644 or email firstname.lastname@example.org at least three weeks in advance of the program you plan to attend, explaining as specifically as possible the services you will need.
+"If you require a sign language, oral, or cued-speech interpreter or Realtime captioning for a museum tour or event, contact NMAI Group Reservations at least three weeks in advance of your visit, explaining as specifically as possible the services you will need.

 Closed Captioning and Assistive Listening